 - Do not release all the chicks into the brooder at once.
 Remove them from their shipping carton one at a time, dipping the beak of each individual bird into the water first so that they know where to find it.
 Make sure you actually see each bird drink before you release it.

-- After one to three days, once the chicks have started to eat their feed, throw away the paper and give them access to the shavings.
+- After about one day, once the chicks have started to eat their feed, throw away the paper and give them access to the shavings.

 Caring For Your Growing Chicks